Predictive Modeling and Predictive Models

 Regression

-Compared to above methods, regression can be very limiting and inflexible, since
+Compared to above methods, regression may be very limiting and inflexible, since

 all categorical information should be encoded into numerical variables.